 H. District K-12 virtual programs in which eligible students may participate.

-Student progression in grades K-5 is determined by a variety of indicators, as defined by State standards and District expectations, which are aligned with Sunshine State Standards.
+Student progression in grades K-5 is determined by a variety of indicators, as defined by State standards and District expectations, which are aligned with Next Generation Sunshine State Standards.
 These expectations include specific levels of student performance on locally determined assessments and results of State-wide assessments (Florida Comprehensive Assessment Test), as defined by the Commissioner of Education (F.S.
 1008.25(5)(a)).

 F.S.
-1003.415, 1003.4156, 1008.25
+1003.415, 1003.4156, 1008.25 F.A.C.
+6A-1.094222

 REVISED POLICY - VOL. 10, NO. 2